-Stone of Destiny or Stone of Scone?
-Probably a fake.
+Stone of Destiny or Stone of Scone, it's probably a fake

 The Stone of Destiny or Stone of Scone is in Edinburgh.
 Or is that stone a copy of another copy of a replica?
 What happened to the real stone anyway, the one originally used in Scottish monarchs' crowning ceremonies.
 We tell all here.
 And what's so special about a rough block of Perthshire sandstone anyway?

 Stone of Destiny